Skip to main content

 • Version updates are created locally (pnpm changeset + pnpm changeset:version) and committed to main.

-• Publish is executed in CI and starts automatically on main when .changeset/** or **/CHANGELOG.md changes.
+• Publish is executed in CI and starts automatically only on a push to main that changes .changeset/**.

 Version management is handled with Changesets (fixed version group for all publishable @livon/* packages).